Healthy Flourless Pumpkin Muffins

 So easy and it makes clean-up a breeze which I think we can all agree is pretty awesome.
 Again, if you don’t have a high speed blender, don’t worry!
 You can still make them in a bowl using oat flour.
 See the recipe notes for details!

-I’m tell you, the texture of these muffins is to-die-for.
+I’m telling ya, the texture of these muffins is to-die-for.
 They are so moist yet fluffy enough that they’re not too dense or gummy.
 You have to try them!

 Looking for more healthy muffins?
 Check these out!